kbhtech/VirusTotal-For-Moodle/README.md

 - Support with the development of this package as a developer.
 - Support with the development of this package by demand (join community).

-## Admin panel for configuring the reasoning of the package. ##
+## GUI for configuring the reasoning of the package. ##
-	The scan method is more of an evaluation option as to whether or not the web application should attempt to prove the data malicious (therefore, by default the data is considered valuable.) or valuable (and therefore, by default the data is considered malicious.).
-The primary use for this is for failover purposes.
-Its implication is incase a need expanding an inclussive and exclussive setting is mandated by the general public.
-If the inclussive list is implimented then the current mechanic installed for failover can double-over as a reasoning machanic.
+	"Reasoning", implies logic.
+The package allows for the administration/security team to set what they are trying to prove out of a virus scan.
+This is beneficial in the event of faults, exclussion of signatures, and the inclussion of signatures.
+Whenever the end user selects "Trying to prove malicous." or "Trying to prove valuable." they set the clients prejudices for data where "Trying to prove" implies the opposite.
+(Fe: Trying to prove mallice; meaning that by default the data is valuable.).

+	Setting the default(s) for unclassified data (neither deemed virus or malicious) in this intuitive mannor calls for the expansion if "include these signatures, for the conclussion of the scan is inductive in nature." vs. "exclude these signatures, for the conclussion of the scan is deductive in nature."

+	As of release that feature (inclussions and exclussions based on methodology) is not supported.
+In the meantime, methodology adds support to failover.

 ### Developer(s): ###
 	~/options.php,